Zapper-fi/protocol/docs/introduction.md

 ## Structure

-Zapper and Zap Protocol are distinct entities: Zapper is a client of the protocol, while Zap Protocol is its the interpretation layer.
+Zapper and Zap Protocol are distinct entities: Zapper is a client of the protocol, while Zap Protocol is its interpretation layer.